capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 - The application will feature a preferences page which allows the user to:
   - Change the Facebook/Google account which is connected to their profile.
   - Delete their account.
-  - Change Language settings
+  - Change language settings

 #### Account deletion.
 - The application will allow users to delete their account which will:
   - Be secure by prompting re-authentication through their OAuth provider (Facebook or Google).
   - Send a confirmation email.
-  - Delete user's records from Firebase database.
+  - Delete user's records from the Firebase database.

 #### Question history.
-- The application will allow user to:
+- The application will allow the user to:
   - See all previous questions they have answered.
-  - See all feedback received from AI assistant.
+  - See all feedback received from the AI assistant.

 <!--#### After the user initiates a written test, a question will appear on the top of the whiteboard screen.
 - A question time limit will appear immediately on the top right, with its duration depending on the question’s complexity.
 - The whiteboard will appear for the user to demonstrate their written solution and thought process.
-- The option for a new question will be available for the user.
+- The user will be able to access a new question.

-#### During the oral test, the user must explain their thought process verbally for the AI to determine their level of confidence.
+#### During the oral test, the user must explain their thought process verbally to the AI to determine their level of confidence.
 - Microphone input must be detected in real-time to check for any hesitation/uncertainty.
 - Speaker output must be detected to determine that the user can hear the voice prompts.

-#### User can request clarity from a hint given by AI assistant
+#### User can request clarity from a hint given by the AI assistant
-- AI assistant will be able to rephrase assistance to give user multiple perspectives
+- AI assistant will be able to rephrase assistance to give users multiple perspectives
-- AI assistance will be able to generate multiple leading questions to guide user through prompt.
+- AI assistance will be able to generate multiple leading questions to guide users through prompts.

 #### To simulate an interview scenario, the system will begin the written test before the oral test.
 - Feedback will be tailored for each test based on content and performance.